 Pain management at the end of life is the right of the patient and the duty of the clinician.
 The World Health Organization states that patients have a right to have their pain treated .
 This is supported by the Supreme Court ruling in Vacco versus Quill, which addressed the use of aggressive palliative care in the last days of life.
 Justice O'Connor stated in her concurring opinion that "…suffering patients have a constitutionally cognizable interest in obtaining relief from the suffering that they may experience in the last days of their lives" .
 (See "Legal aspects in palliative and end of life care".)

-Many clinicians are unclear about how aggressive palliative care differs from physician aid in dying and euthanasia.
-Palliative care is a comprehensive approach to treating physical, spiritual, and psychological suffering in a patient at the end of life.
-While this may include prescribing pain medication that carries with it a small risk of hastening death, any hastening of death is not the intention of the treating clinician.
+Many clinicians are unclear about how aggressive symptom management in palliative care differs from physician assisted suicide and euthanasia.
+Palliative care is a comprehensive approach to treating physical, spiritual, and psychological suffering in a patient at any stage of a serious illness, including at the end of life.
+While this may include prescribing pain medication that carries with it a very small risk of hastening death, any hastening of death is not the intention of the treating clinician.
 The use of medication intended to treat pain or relieve discomfort is legal in all states.